Dog Vaccine Schedules

 NON-CORE VACCINES FOR DOGS

 Non-core vaccines for dogs are elective vaccines that must be weighed in light of the exposure risk of your furbaby to certain diseases.
+The dog vaccine schedule for non-core vaccines may vary a bit.
 Also called lifestyle vaccines, these may be recommended by a vet based on your dog’s environment, lifestyle, or health status.
 Several of the diseases are frequently self-limiting or react immediately to medication.
 These noncore dog vaccines include the following:

 Lyme Vaccine for Dogs